GoogleCloudPlatform/runtimes-common/structure_tests/README.md

 - Path (string, **required**): Path to the file or directory under test
 - IsDirectory (boolean, **required**): Whether or not the specified path is a directory (as opposed to a file)
 - ShouldExist (boolean, **required**): Whether or not the specified file or directory should exist in the file system
+- Permissions (string, *optional*): The expected Unix permission string (e.g. drwxrwxrwx) of the files or directory.

 Example:
 ```json